 Photo by Hugo Aitken on Unsplash When I moved out of my hometown to go to law school, my grandmother would send me packages of homemade tortillas and chocolate chip cookies.
-She sent these little tastes of home, not because there were no Mexican grandmothers making tortillas in my new town, but as a way… Continue reading Want to Give Money to Your Heirs in Your Estate Plan?
+She sent these little tastes of home, not because there were no Mexican grandmothers making tortillas in my new town, but as a way… Continue reading Want to Give Money to Your Heirs in Your Trust?
 Think again

 Photo by Joanna Kosinska on Unsplash My titles are many: attorney, counselor, advocate.
 I am also someone’s daughter, sister, friend and wife.
 But the title that has taught me the most and challenged me to constantly step-up to be a better person, is that of mother.
 The lessons I learn as “mother” seem to always have far deeper… Continue reading Mother, May I?